 Before moving your Confluence spaces to Cloud you should migrate any Scroll Exporter macros that are not available on Cloud to their respective Cloud compatible version.
-This is required if you have used the Scroll Exporter macros with Scroll HTML Exporter before version 3.5.1.
+This is required if you have used the Scroll Exporter macros with Scroll PDF Exporter before version 4.1.0. and Scroll Word Exporter (formerly Scroll Office) before version 4.0.0.

 - Scroll Export Button